spotlightgroup/DonateDapp/README.md

   and every account will have 100 fake ether also
  ![alt tag](https://i.imgur.com/sY6PyAl.png "")

-1.now you are ready to start using the website
+## now you are ready to start using the website

-1. you just need to set up your config for your local database
+ **you just need to set up your config for your local database**

-1. enjoy developing this amazing website
+ enjoy developing this amazing website